-Complex yet balanced, this year's Ortiz 1800 boasts gentle notes of berry and citrus with an acidity that's cleansing and crisp.
+Complex yet balanced, this year's Ortiz 2000 boasts sugar-browning notes of toffee along with a citric acidity that's cleansing and crisp.

 The Familia Calderon